swift-nav/libsbp/README.md

 Except for the `generator`, all of the above are generated and should not be modified directly.

 ## Building / installing
+### Using Docker

+#### Creating your own image

+`Dockerfile-build` will create a docker image that contains all the necessary dependencies to build libsbp.
+You can make a local image fresh from this file by running `docker build` as such:

+`mkdir dummy; cd dummy`

+This dummy directory is to prevent docker from sucking up the whole repo into the local context (which is then immediately discarded anyway).
+Next create the docker image:

+`docker build -f ../Dockerfile.buster -t your-local-image-name .`

+You can then make this image operate on your local workspace like this:

+`cd ..`  (back up to the root of the repo)

+``docker run  -v `pwd`:/mnt/workspace  -i -t your-local-image-name:latest``

+Once in the image, simply type `make all` to gererate all the libsbp bindings.

+#### Using the prebuilt one from dockerhub

+You can also pull a copy from dockerhub (no guarantees on freshness):

+``docker run  -v `pwd`:/mnt/workspace -i -t swiftnav/libsbp-build:2020.01.15``

+Check this [link](https://hub.docker.com/r/swiftnav/libsbp-build/tags) for newer tags.

 ### Installing from package managers
 Some bindings are available on package managers: